JhonnyValdivieso/cybersecurity-threats-case-study/README.md

 ---

-## License
+## License & Legal Disclaimer

+### License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+You are free to use, modify, and distribute this material for educational and defensive security purposes.

+### Legal & Educational Disclaimer
-*Disclaimer: This case study was developed for academic and portfolio demonstration purposes as part of the Cybersecurity Master's curriculum at Immune Technology Institute.*
+> **Notice:** This case study was developed for academic and portfolio demonstration purposes focusing on enterprise risk management, governance, and technical remediation strategies.